Problems with powder coating powder caking/clumping

 A discussion started in 2008 but continuing through 2019July 31, 2008

 Q. We have caking problems with pure Epoxy non-gloss black powder coating .when temperature is high,the non-gloss black powder will be caking at storage.
 How can we solve this puzzle.Tao Jie

 My problem in answering the question is that you do not state if you produce powder or you are an applicator.

 The question has two answers:

-a) Add a small percentage of Fumed Silica [linked by editor to product info at Amazon] as a dry blend to the final powder(Degussa will inform you the %).
+a) Add a small percentage of Fumed Silica [affiliate link to product info on Amazon] as a dry blend to the final powder(Degussa will inform you the %).

 b) Store finished powder in an air conditioned room (<25C).